By Charles Morgan and Hubert Walker for CoinWeek ….

 Cleopatra and Marc Antony silver denarius, 32 BCE.
 Obverse: Cleopatra w/ diadem.
 Inscription: CLEOPATRA[E REGINAE REGVM]FILIORVM REGVM (In the reign of Queen Cleopatra and her sons); Reverse: Marc Antony.
 Inscription: ANTONI ARMENIA DEVICTA (Antony Conquered Armenia).

 After the death of Marc Antony, Octavian was the de facto ruler of the Roman world.
-The Roman Senate would grant him the title Augustus in 27 BCE, the year that officially marks the beginning of the Roman Empire.
+The Roman Senate would grant him the title Augustus in 27 BCE, the year that marks the beginning of the Roman Empire.

-She would become the first empress of Rome.
+Livia was his wife, and she would become the first empress of Rome.

 Livia Drusilla (lived 58 BCE – 29 CE) was born into a political family; it just happened to be the wrong one.
 Her father and first husband supported the assassins of Julius Caesar and fought against the faction of Octavian and Marc Antony.
 And when the assassins were defeated (her father committing suicide alongside Brutus and Cassius), her husband joined Marc Antony in his fight against Octavian.